Visitor guide

 Is there a dress code at Hue Imperial City?

 There is no formal dress code at the Imperial City itself — you can enter the Hoàng thành in shorts and short sleeves.
-However, the temples within the complex (notably the Tô Miếu Temple of Generations and the Hiển Lâm Pavilion) and the active Buddhist pagodas often visited the same day — including Thiên Mụ Pagoda on the Perfume River — request modest dress with shoulders and knees covered.
+However, the temples within the complex (notably the Tô Miếu Temple of Generations) and the active Buddhist pagodas often visited the same day — including Thiên Mụ Pagoda on the Perfume River — request modest dress with shoulders and knees covered.
 The same expectation applies inside the royal tomb complexes, which contain temples and ancestral altars where worshippers may be present.
 Lightweight long sleeves and a sarong-style wrap are practical: cool enough for the heat, available to cover up at temple thresholds.
 Hats and sunglasses are fine outdoors but should be removed inside throne rooms and ancestral altars as a courtesy.
-[VERIFY: HMCC has not published a formal dress code; this reflects standard Vietnamese temple etiquette.]

 Is Hue Imperial City wheelchair accessible?